vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 - Keyboard shortcuts are now unified across the main patch editor, extension windows and render windows
 - On render windows we can opt-out of those HDE shortcuts using the "Enable Keyboard Shortcuts" input
-- Render windows now have an optional input "Commands".
-Commands can be defined using nodes available in the VL.Core.Commands package and will take precedence over system commands
+- Render windows (Skia and Stride) now have an optional input "Commands".
+Commands can be defined using nodes available in the VL.Core.Commands package and allow you to define custom keyboar shortcuts that override shortcuts predefined on renderers
 - HDE windows can now be made topmost by pressing Ctrl + T (not working on renderers yet)
 - There is a setting called "HDE Font Size" (not working on all windows yet)

 ## VL features
-### Experimental Global Channels
-One of the big things we've been working on recently are "global channels" which allow you to bind data from external sources (Redis, OSC, RCP,...) quickly to parameters in your patch.

-We're not happy with all the details of this whole topic yet and therefore you'll still find all corresponding nodes with the "experimental" aspect.
-This means that we still expect breaking changes going forward and don't have documentation yet other than some helppatches in the Help Browser.
-More still to come...

 ### Send and Receive
 The S and R nodes from the `Primitives` category were renamed to Send (Global) and Receive (Global) and can now be found in the `Control` category.